littleadam/Tailor/README.md

-Costume design and development at ease and super quick and super customizable
+Costume design and development at ease and super quick and super customizable and works at least five times faster than the next fastest

 the project uses AI for efficient work process